julakiedis22/Julia-P-rez/README.md

 You will find different messages to make sure that the processing is going fine.
 You can find how is everything going in the folder "logs" inside your working directory after doing the first "qsub", before this all the messages will appear in your terminal.

-After doing           .
+After            .
 Before starting the processing, you have to change the file "peak_processing.R" if you have more or less than two files of .narrowPeak (more than 4 samples).

  1)Case 1: more than 4 samples